qwertie/loyc.net/_posts/2016-08-16-the-6-week-hole.md

 Virtually no commits and no lines of code written in 6 weeks.
 Worst upgrade ever.

-24 hours later, Visual Studio is finally installed.
+20 hours later, Visual Studio is finally installed.
 With my old hard disk, it took 2-3 minutes to load Visual Studio and open a solution.
 How long now? **Nearly 60 seconds**?
-Damn it, what's wrong with this SSD?
-It never reaches full performance except in massive sequential writes.
+Damn it, that is not the kind of performance I hoped for.
+It never reaches full speed except when copying massive files.
 I notice all my Valve games are slower, too: TF2 and L4D2 are now almost unplayable.
 Is Windows 10 to blame?

 But I like Windows 10.
 Task Manager shows useful information like per-process network traffic that I never had access to before.
 The new Alt+Tab popup is way better.
 Character Map still sucks.
 Do I dare?
 Two weeks later I decide to downgrade back to Windows 7.
 I had no idea if it would improve my SSD performance but it seemed worth the risk.
 After the downgrade, Visual Studio is broken and needs another 8 hours to install (including 3 hours when, it turned out, it was deadlocked and I had to terminate a certain subinstaller, but never mind).